skelenoxx132/Backdoor_Busting_2015/BD025_AdvDupe2/readme.md

 Another Workshop backdoor...

-Discovered @ November 2016 by Niku
+Discovered @ November 2016 by Niku.

 **DSGp27HY.lua: The backdoor code itself, has code for sending POST requests to the domain "gameserverenforcer.com".
 Appears to fetch Lua code from that domain and RunString's it.**